Ministry for the Propagation of Virtue and the Prevention of Vice (Afghanistan): Name

 In the 2000 book Taliban by Ahmed Rashid, the ministry is referred to as the Department of the Promotion of Virtue and the Prevention of Vice.
 Mohammed Qalamuddin, the head of the ministry during the first Taliban era, preferred the English translation Department of Religious Observances.

 Role and actions

-The Ministry for the Propagation of Virtue and the Prevention of Vice of Afghanistan was in charge of implementing Islamic rules (Hanafi principles) as defined by the Taliban.
+The Ministry for the Propagation of Virtue and the Prevention of Vice of Afghanistan is in charge of implementing Islamic rules (Hanafi principles) as defined by the Taliban.
 Its religious police raided the streets arresting women not fully covered and people listening to music.